fernandoem88/react-requests-manager/README.md

 }
 ```

-## requests-manager way
+## requests-manager approach

-instead, if we decide to use the _requests-manager_ approach, it will help us to:
+Instead, if we decide to use the _requests-manager_ approach, it will help us to:

 - keep our redux-state clean because all _requests_ states are managed by the library
 - have a full control of all _processes_ for every _request_